haskell-distributed/distributed-process/tutorials/ch-tutorial1.md

 {% endhighlight %}

 Lightweight processes are implemented as `forkIO` threads.
-In general we will try to forget about this implementation detail, but let us note that we haven't deadlocked our own thread by sending to and receiving from its mailbox in this fashion.
-Sending messages is a completely asynchronous operation - even if the recipient doesn't exist, no error will be raised and evaluating `send` will not block the caller, not even if the caller is sending messages to itself!
+In general we will try to forget about this implementation detail, but let's note that we haven't deadlocked our own thread by sending to and receiving from its mailbox in this fashion.
+Sending messages is a completely asynchronous operation - even if the recipient doesn't exist, no error will be raised and evaluating `send` will not block the caller, even if the caller is sending messages to itself!

-Receiving works quite the other way around, blocking the caller until a message matching the expected type arrives in our (conceptual) mailbox.
-If multiple messages of that type are in the queue, they will be returned in FIFO order, otherwise the caller will be blocked until a message arrives that can be decoded to the correct type.
+Receiving works the opposite way, blocking the caller until a message matching the expected type arrives in our (conceptual) mailbox.
+If multiple messages of that type are present in the mailbox, they're be returned in FIFO order, if not, the caller is blocked until a message arrives that can be decoded to the correct type.

 Let's spawn two processes on the same node and have them talk to each other.